 Ingredients

-- Add water little by little to make the batter.
+- Now add water little by little to make the batter.
 It should not be very thin or very thick.

 - Heat oil in a pan.